Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

 ## Contact Us ##

-__ETOP TECHNOLOGIES__ is a Software Development company.
+__ETOP TECHNOLOGIES__ is a Software development company.
 1. We do AI Consulting for Digital Transformation.
 2. We build software solutions using emerging technologies for start-ups and enterprises.
-3. We can Develop AI applications with Computer vision, Deep Learning and Natural Language processing.
+3. We can develop AI applications with Computer vision, Deep Learning and Natural Language processing.

 We convert your AI Vision into a reality.
 Our Services are categorized into
 1. AI Data Preparation/ Data Annotation Services
 2. AI Software Development Services
-3. AI IOT Development Services
+3. AI-IOT Development Services

 __Visit www.etopdigital.com for more information.__